1987–88 National Division 2

-The 1987–88 Courage League National Division Two was the first full season of rugby union within the second tier of the English league system, currently known as the RFU Championship.
-Each team played one match against the other teams, playing a total of eleven matches each.
-There was no set date for matches, clubs having to arrange the fixtures amongst themselves.
-Rosslyn Park, the first champions, were promoted to the Courage League National Division One for season 1988–89 along with the runner-up, Liverpool St Helens.
-Although Northampton finished in last place they were not relegated to Courage League National Division Three for the following season.
+The 1987–88 National Division 2 was the first season of the second tier of the English rugby union league system, the Courage Clubs Championship, and the first to be sponsored by Courage Brewery.
+It was also the first season of a truly national rugby union league, with the second tier currently known as Champ Rugby.

+Rosslyn Park, the first ever second division champions, were promoted to the 1988–89 National Division 1 along with the runners-up, Liverpool St Helens.
+Although Northampton finished in last place they were not relegated to National Division 3.
 Almost all clubs in the national divisions reported an increase in attendances.